bahsim/idgl-dev-system/02-implementation/02-end-to-end-tutorial/01-scenario-definition.md

-# Tutorial Scenario: The `useDataFetching` Hook
+# Mission: The `useDataFetching` Hook

-## The Problem
+## 1. The Challenge
 In modern web applications, we frequently need to fetch data from an API.
-This often involves handling loading states, errors, and caching the results to avoid unnecessary network requests.
-Writing this logic repeatedly in many components is inefficient and error-prone.
+This requires handling loading states, errors, and caching.
+Writing this logic repeatedly is inefficient and a source of chaos.

-## The Goal
+## 2. The Mission Objective

-Our goal for this tutorial is to solve this problem by creating a reusable, robust, and well-tested React hook called `useDataFetching`.
+Our objective for this mission is to solve this problem by architecting a reusable, robust, and well-tested React hook called `useDataFetching`.

-## High-Level Requirements
+## 3. The Architect's Requirements
+As the Architect, you have defined the high-level requirements for this component.

-The desired hook should:
+The hook must:
 - Take a URL as an input.
 - Handle the three common states of a data request: `loading`, `success` (with data), and `error`.
 - Provide a way to re-fetch the data on demand.
 - Be written in TypeScript to ensure type safety.
 - Be accompanied by a comprehensive suite of unit tests.

-This scenario is a perfect example of a **Generative Task** in the IDGL system.
-It is complex enough to require a detailed specification but small enough to be understood and validated in a single cycle.
+This scenario is a perfect generative task.
+It is complex enough to require a detailed contract but small enough to be validated in a single cycle.